-You have a list of activities, products and exercises from your therapist.
+You have a list of activities, products and exercises from your occupational therapist.
 Excellent.

 Except, you don’t know where to start.